 Keep up to date with the latest Stags news

-When a farm has been in the same family for multiple generations, it is never an enjoyable prospect to contemplate the division of a farm into lots, but the fact remains that in doing so we immediately widen the appeal of the property.
-This allows us to target not only buyers that are looking to purchase whole farms, but also residential house buyers who are looking for a dwelling with a few acres, as well as those searching for bare land to add to their existing holding or indeed as an investment.
+When a farm has been in the same family for multiple generations, it is never an enjoyable prospect to contemplate dividing it into lots, but by doing so we may immediately widen the appeal of the property.
+This allows us to target not only buyers that are looking to purchase whole farms, but also residential buyers who are looking for a house with a few acres, as well as those searching for bare land to add to their existing holding or indeed as an investment.

-Often a house buyer will not want the responsibility of 100 acres with a dwelling, as in reality they require only 5 or 10 acres for privacy.
+Often a house buyer will not want the responsibility or cost of 100 acres with a dwelling, if in reality they only require 5 or 10 acres for privacy.
 The additional land not only increases the purchase price and therefore their monthly mortgage payment, but also brings the headache of how to manage such a large acreage.

 Meanwhile, a farming business may not want a house absorbing a large capital sum that could otherwise be spent on land that fits into their existing business.

 Of the farms sold by Stags so far in 2017, 72% were sold in lots.
 Bucking this trend were Binham Farm, Old Cleeve, Somerset (285 acres) and Sannacott Farm, North Molton (85 acres) which were both sold as a whole to buyers originating from outside the West Country.

 It should be noted that lotting may not maximise the sale price for every farm.
 Sometimes ‘The Whole’ commands a premium.
 Also, if there is limited demand for land in the local area, or if road access is not suitable, offering a farm for sale as a whole may achieve the best outcome for the vendor.
 This is where Stags’ expertise in the local market comes into play, and where our knowledge of buyers in any given locality helps us to offer the best advice.